AdityaBahl/Twitter_Sentimental_Analysis/Readme.md

 #### **IMPORTING LIBRARIES**

 Python libraries like :-
-• Tweepy :- for tweets mining</br>
+• • Tweepy :- for tweets mining
-• Pandas :- for data cleaning/manipulation</br>
+• Pandas :- for data cleaning/manipulation
-• NLTK :- Natural Language Toolkit</br>
-• TextBlob :- for sentimental analysis</br>
+• TextBlob :- for sentimental analysis
-• MatPlotlib :- Data exploration</br>
+• MatPlotlib :- Data exploration
-• word cloud :- Data exploration</br>
+• WordCloud :- Data exploration
-• Plotly :- for data visulalization</br>
 • Re :- Regular expression, it lets you check is a particular string matches a given expression

 #### **TWEETS MINING**

 Authorize twitter API client.

-my_credentials.json file consists of all the keys and this step will authorize the API client.

-We use this code to fetch tweets, and filter the retweets and links.
+We use this code to fetch tweets, and filter the retweets and links after authorization of Twitter API.

-I created a dataframe using pandas library with a column tweets
+I created a dataframe using pandas library.

 #### **DATA CLEANING AND TWEETS PROCESSING**